valandro/node-scrum-slack-bot/README.md

 #### Note

-> **Also you could change the channels that will be receive the messages from the post.**
+> **Also you could change the channels that will be receive the messages from the bot.**

 ### Change daily's time